ikwak2/BEAT2AASIST/README.md

 └── test_track2/
 ```

-Run the code below to generate the data list(json files) based on your custom directory path.
+Run the code below to generate the data list(JSON files) based on your custom directory path.

 ```
 python jsons/get_jsons.py \